-This is the angle of approach taken in Robot Ethics 2.0 in which experts from the wider sphere of academia provide viewpoints that go beyond just those of the scientific community to include a diverse range of opinions from those in roles related to policy, ethical, and legal discussions globally.
+This is the angle of approach taken in Robot Ethics 2.0 in which experts from the wider sphere of academia provide viewpoints that include a diverse range of opinions from those in roles related to policy, ethical, and legal discussions globally.

 What makes this book particularly important is the fact that it actively moves the questioning outside of the usual scientific circles and takes the crucial view of other areas to help analyze the inevitable repercussions on society of artificial intelligence and robotic agents as they get smarter and more prevalent in almost all aspects of our everyday lives.

 What happens when the machines we design and build become smarter?
 Is there a point at which they become more than just machines?
 And if there is, should they have a legal or moral standing?

 This is a central theme around the wider unknown questions and almost completely uncharted areas surrounding robot rights examined in this book.

 Introducing new ways to think about the situation and likely implementation of robots in society from an ethical standpoint, Robot Rights unpacks many of the potential opportunities and challenges posed by artificially intelligent systems and the effect these could have on our existing moral and legal systems.

 In Robot Rules the author lays out the major challenges likely to be caused by the unique nature of artificial intelligence and some of the ways in which we should think about addressing them in the near future.

 Unlike the technologies that came before, Turner focuses on the three core issues that independently acting and potentially unpredictable intelligent machines would cause.